exo-archives/aio-ecm-wcm/patch/WCM-2815/readme.txt

 Tests to perform

-Which test should have detected the issue ?
+Which test should have detected the issue?
 * This test could be complex and not complete from our side.

-Is a test missing in the TestCase file ?
+Is a test missing in the TestCase file?
 * Yes

-Added UnitTest ?
+Added UnitTest?
 * No

 Recommended Performance test?